davecom/SwiftPriorityQueue/README.md

 ### Methods
 `PriorityQueue` has all of the standard methods you'd expect a priority queue data structure to have.
 * `push(element: T)` - Puts an element into the priority queue.
 O(lg n)
+* `push(element: T, maxHeap: Int)` - Attempts to put an element into an ‘inverted’ priority queue, with limitation on heap size.
+O(lg n)
 * `pop() -> T?` - Returns and removes the element with the highest (or lowest if ascending) priority or `nil` if the priority queue is empty.
 O(lg n)
 * `peek() -> T?` - Returns the element with the highest (or lowest if ascending) priority or `nil` if the priority queue is empty.
 O(1)
 * `clear()` - Removes all elements from the priority queue.